ivancard/H4X0R-iOS/README.md

-# An app for geek news
+# An app for hacker news

 - Developed in SwiftUI
 - Using lists, Navigation, and UIKit in SwiftUI